ViktorDevOpsCourse/CodersInControl/app/README.md

 ## Main system components
 `bot` - provide interface to work with slack.
 Accept events and processing it

-`k8s service` - contain all applications from clusters which are specified in the configuration to all namespaces.
+`k8s service` - contain all applications from, clusters which are specified in the configuration, for specified namespaces.
-We can some namespaces exclude from monitoring.
-TODO set it namespaces in config file

 `k8s controller` - watch for deployments in clusters.
 Adding, Updating, Deleting applications into/from k8s service